Varsha-2395/Brain-Tumor-Segmentation/README.md

-# 🧠 Brain Tumor Classification using CNN
+# 🧠 Brain Tumor Segmentation

 This project detects and classifies brain tumors into one of four categories — `glioma`, `meningioma`, `pituitary`, or `notumor` — using a Convolutional Neural Network (CNN).
 It includes a Gradio-based web interface for real-time prediction.